Girbons/evonove_site/content/blog/2013/django-oauth-toolkit.md

 ============

-As any other Open Source project, we're nothing without a community: any help is appreciated, code of course but also docs, testing and any kind of feedback. `Fork the project <https://github.com/evonove/django-oauth-toolkit>`_, take a ride, fill some PRs!
+As any other Open Source project, we're nothing without a community: any help is appreciated, code of course but also docs, testing and any kind of feedback.
+[Fork the project](https://github.com/evonove/django-oauth-toolkit), take a ride, fill some PRs!